dcmartin/kuiper/MOTION-AI.md

 }
 ```

+## &#9989; - COMPLETE
+The `kuiper` container will continue to relay MQTT payloads from the `local` broker to the `master` broker whenever the count of detected entities is positive.
 Subscribe the to `kuiper/detected` topic on the same MQTT broker to observe payloads processed by the rule, for example:

 ```
+export MQTT_HOST=192.168.1.50
 mosquitto_sub -h ${MQTT_HOST} -p ${MQTT_PORT} -u ${MQTT_USERNAME} -P ${MQTT_PASSWORD} -t 'kuiper/detected'
 ```